wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

       # tar xf wazuh-offline.tar.gz

    You can check the SHA512 of the decompressed package files in ``wazuh-offline/wazuh-packages/``.
-Find the SHA512 checksums in :doc:`/installation-guide/packages-list`.
+Find the SHA512 checksums in the :doc:`/installation-guide/packages-list`.

 Installing the Wazuh indexer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^